LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Determines if this entity can see another using line-of-sight and FOV.
+Combines line-of-sight and FOV checks to determine if a target is visible.

 | Name    | Type   | Description |